Vahid Halilhodžić: Japan

 In December, Halilhodžić summoned his second and third team to 2017 East Asian Cup.
 Half of the team were uncapped.
 This unconventional inexperienced Japan team lost to South Korea 1–4.
 The Japanese media saw this as a humiliating defeat.
 Without realizing the Japan–South Korea football rivalry, Halilhodžić comments "I was amazed by South Korea's explosiveness of power, technique and control of the game.
 South Korea dominated us in every way."
 His comments made himself under siege by the Japanese media for weeks.
 Halilhodžić was dismissed in early April 2018, following friendlies with non-World Cup teams—last minute draw with Mali and 1–2 loss to Ukraine, with former international Akira Nishino named the new head coach.
 At a news conference, JFA President Kozo Tashima told reporters that poor results and a lack of "communication and trust with the players" were the reasons for Halilhodžić's dismissal.

 Halilhodžić's spiky personality frequently ruffled feathers after arriving in Japan to take over from Javier Aguirre in March 2015, and rumors of his impending dismissal swirled throughout his three-year reign.
 Soon after Halilhodžić's dismissal, Japan's midfielder Keisuke Honda, who had had an increasingly fractious relationship with the Bosnian throughout 2017 over the head coach's rigid tactics, came out publicly against the fired coach by saying: "To submit myself to the kind of football Halilhodžić played in order to get picked, that would be shameful for me.
 I'm proud that I've stayed true to myself".
 On 24 May 2018, Halilhodžić launched a lawsuit in a Tokyo district court against the JFA president Kozo Tashima, contending he was dismissed wrongfully—specifically that Tashima failed to consult the JFA board when deciding to fire Halilhodžić.

 In July 2018, Halilhodžić made a 4-man shortlist for the vacant Egyptian national team manager job alongside Quique Sánchez Flores, Jorge Luis Pinto, and Javier Aguirre.
 Aguirre ended up getting hired.

 Nantes

-In October 2018, Halilhodžić became the new manager of FC Nantes, a club he had played for as a striker.
+In October 2018, Halilhodžić became the new manager of Nantes, a club he had played for as a striker.
 His first win came on 22 October when Nantes beat Toulouse 4–0 at the Stade de la Beaujoire.

 On 5 May 2019, Nantes beat Dijon at home 3–0 and Halilhodžić made a club record, winning five Ligue 1 matches in a row, a venture which was not done in over 18 years in the club.
 Halilhodžić's Nantes beat Lyon, Paris Saint-Germain, Amiens, Marseille and at the end Dijon to capture that record.

 On 2 August 2019, Halilhodžić decided to leave Nantes after disagreements with the club's owner and president Waldemar Kita.